Moesif/moesif-developer-portal/README.md

 ### Building Your Own Provisioning Plugin

 You can also implement your own logic to generate API keys.
-You just need to implement the [provisioningPlugin.js](https://github.com/Moesif/moesif-developer-portal/blob/main/plugins/provisioningPlugin.js) class.
-Once done, ensure the respective plugin is loaded in the portal API's [pluginLoader.js](https://github.com/Moesif/moesif-developer-portal/blob/main/my-dev-portal-api/config/pluginLoader.js)
+For more information, see [Build Your Own Key Provisioning Plugin](http://moesif.com/docs/developer-portal/setup-custom-provisioning/#build-your-own-key-provisioning-plugin).

 ## Running the Portal